MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/custom-view.md

 ## Step 4: Use the App Designer to add specific guides to the list that is shown in the view

-In this step, you will add the list of guides that will appear on the HoloLens tab.
+In this step, add the list of guides that will appear on the HoloLens tab.

 > [!NOTE]
 > The following procedure is an example that shows how to use the App Designer.
 You can configure the App Designer in different ways, depending on your experience with Dynamics 365.